romac/LARA-MscSemesterProject/Report/report.md

 }
 ```

-It then becomes possible to unambiguously pick which instances to use depending on the semantics we want.
+It then becomes possible to unambiguously pick which instance to use depending on the semantics we want.

 ```scala
 val list: List[Int] = List(2, 3)